jacksonyu0124/MLcourse_P4_Smartcab/README.md

 Q learning algorithm.

-Agent cars learns how to follow traffic rules and gets rewards/penalised on each moves.
+Agent cab learns how to follow the traffic rules and reach the destination.

-## Install
+# Install

 This project requires Python 2.7 with the pygame library installed: